SamirTalwar/monospacedmonologues.com/content/posts/2011-10-29--function-lisp-java.md

         });
     }

 A bit messy, but it does the job well.
-Java’s anonymous implementations are unfortunately pretty verbose.
+Java's anonymous implementations are unfortunately pretty verbose.
 That said, Java 8 is looking to change all of that with lambdas that will look something like the C\#
 counterparts: